nicolaszwier/TriviaAPI/README.md

 # Full Stack API Final Project

+## What is this project?

+This is a trivia game made in FullStack nanodegree at Udacity.
+It was built with python Flask on backend and React in the frontend.
+The starter code was disponibilized by udacity and implemented by me following the instructions contained on this readme.

 ## Full Stack Trivia

 Udacity is invested in creating bonding experiences for its employees and students.
 A bunch of team members got the idea to hold trivia on a regular basis and created a  webpage to manage the trivia app and play the game, but their API experience is limited and still needs to be built out.